vishesh-baj/airbo-blog-app/README.md

 # React and Node.js Application

-This is a sample application built with React for the frontend and Node.js for the backend.
+This is a sample blog application built with React for the frontend and Node.js for the backend.

 ## Prerequisites